-First of all, you obviously need to think about the way in which you’re going to be traveling.
-Your method of travel will be one of the main things that dictates how eco-friendly your trip is in general.
+First of all, you obviously need to think about the way in which you’re going to be travelling.
+Your method of travel will be one of the main things that dictate how eco-friendly your trip is in general.
 Taking a train or boat is generally considered the best way to travel distance if you want to avoid using a plane and the emissions that come with those.

 Reduce the Plastic Waste You Generate

-As part of your trip, you should think about what you’re taking and buying along the way.
+As part of your trip, you should think about what products you’re packing, taking and buying along the way.
 Sometimes, convenience is important and that leads people to using and buying more plastic than they otherwise might.
 That’s something that you’ll probably want to avoid though.
 So try to make a more conscious effort to reduce the amount of plastic waste you’re responsible for.

 Stay Closer to Home

 Staying close to home is another way to reduce your overall carbon footprint.
 Of course, if you’re not going as far then you won’t be using as much carbon to get there.
 You could take a road trip in a nearby area, for example, and enjoy the nature that is found on your doorstep.
 Finding the correct outdoor gear is a must if you want to spend a whole day out and about but don’t overlook finding the right type of stroller you can find appropriate ones at For Your Little One that are suited to outdoor adventure that way you can take the whole family on a rural exploration.

 Supporting the local economy of the area in which you’re staying is definitely something you’ll want to think about.
 By supporting the local economy, you’ll be helping local people and not encouraging the kind of pollution and carbon footprint that’s caused by larger multinational trade.
 Stay local, buy local and be proud of it.
 It’s something we should all be doing as we travel.